 Check out some other perennials you may be able to grow for chickens to eat!

-Food waste from the kitchen is an unfortunate fact of life, but it doesn’t have to be a problem when you have chickens!
 Place a small container on your kitchen counter titled ‘for the chickens’ and put all your kitchen scraps in there.
 Your birds will be thrilled to receive everything that you don’t want!

-While chickens make good composters of unwanted food, make sure you never give them any food that is moldy or rotten, as it can make them sick.
 Food that’s a little mushy or unappetizing to people is fine, but food that’s gone bad is not.
-Many of these foods should be fed sparingly, such as bread and pasta.
-To find out what other chicken treats should be fed minimally to your birds, check out our post: What Not to Feed Chickens
+Many of the foods on this list should be fed sparingly, such as bread and pasta.

 What Can Chickens Eat from the Kitchen: